 Animal Control and Code Enforcement

 We are here to serve and provide a safe place for Pinedale citizens and pets.
 We assist with public safety by ensuring animals have appropriate vaccinations through licensing and minimizing public contact with nuisance animals.

 We enforce Town animal ordinances pertaining to our leash laws, cruelty to animals, impounding of dangerous/vicious animals, and investigation of animal bites.

 You might also see us driving around town in our Dog Truck.
-We pick-up and contain stray, sick/injured, feral, and/or unwanted and captured domestic animals; transporting them to appropriate destination.
+We pick-up and contain stray, sick/injured, feral, and/or unwanted and captured domestic animals and transport them to the appropriate destination.
 We perform emergency animal rescue service, emergency night call service, and animal first aid when required.
 We also sets traps to capture evasive domestic and feral animals.

 We also enforce established municipal code.
 If there is a nuisance on your block, we are here to help

 Pinedale has a Leash Law Ordinance!
 Please keep your dog on a leash for everyone’s safety and enjoyment.